-- Evidence that the plan is appropriate for the age, knowledge, and interests of all learners; - Evidence that the plan provides frequent opportunities to accommodate individual student needs.
+- evidence that the plan is appropriate for the age, knowledge, and interests of all learners; - evidence that the plan provides frequent opportunities to accommodate individual student needs.

-student reflection, and lesson closure.
+provide appropriate time for student work, student reflection, and lesson closure.

 The instructional plan indicates some of the following: